Meat alternative: History

 Henrietta Latham Dwight authored a vegetarian cookbook, The Golden Age Cook-Book, in 1898 that included meat substitute recipes such as a "mock chicken" recipe made from breadcrumbs, eggs, lemon juice and walnuts and a "mock clam soup" made from marrowfat beans and cream.
 Dietitian Sarah Tyson Rorer authored the cookbook Mrs. Rorer's Vegetable Cookery and Meat Substitutes in 1909.
 The book includes a mock veal roast recipe made from lentils, breadcrumbs and peanuts.

+In 1937, Tennessee-based Madison Foods introduced the Soy-Burger, an early commercial meat substitute made with soy and wheat gluten.
+It has been identified as the earliest known meatless burger commercially produced in the United States and was renamed Zoyburger in 1939.

+In 1939, Worthington Foods began producing vegetarian protein foods in Worthington, Ohio, originally operating as the Special Foods Company.
+It became one of the early commercial manufacturers of meat alternatives in the United States, developing products such as the wheat-gluten-based Choplet.
 In 1943, Kellogg made his first soy-based meat analog, called Soy Protose, which contained 32% soy.
 In 1945, Mildred Lager commented that soybeans "are the best meat substitute from the vegetable kingdom, they will always be used to a great extent by the vegetarian in place of meat."

 In July 2016, Impossible Foods launched the Impossible Burger, a beef substitute which claims to offer appearance, taste and cooking properties similar to meat.
 In April 2019, Burger King partnered with Impossible Foods to launch the plant-based Impossible Whopper, which was released nationwide later that year.
 By October 2019, restaurants, such as Carl's Jr., Hardee's, A&W, Dunkin' Donuts, and KFC were selling plant-based meat products.
 Nestlé entered the plant-based burger market in 2019 with the introduction of the "Awesome Burger".
 Kellogg's Morningstar Farms brand tested its Incogmeato line of plant-based protein products in early September 2019, with plans for a US-wide rollout in early 2020.